Understanding Healthcare’s Procure to Pay Process

 The next focus area contains the traditional start of procure to pay: requisition.
 Beginning with the end user, this area also contains requisition approval and the creation of purchase orders (POs).

 Deterrents to automation can result from errors in the previous focus area.
-For example, bad contract data, disordered item master, erroneous requisitions from manual entries, or disconnected computer systems can halt automated workflow from that point on in the procure to pay process.
+For example, bad contract data, disordered item master, or disconnected computer systems can halt automated workflow from that point on in the procure to pay process.

 3. Goods Received or Services Performed